 A number of specific conservation projects within the Region undertaken mostly through funding provided by extra-budgetary resources.

 The projects financed with extra-budgetary resources form an essential part of the Action Plans for World Heritage in the Region.
 They support several conservation and management activities, which cannot be supported only with regular budget funds.
 Thanks to the substantive and financial support of a variety of donors (Netherlands Funds-in-Trust, Japanese Funds-in Trust, among others), and partners, the Latin American and the Caribbean unit of the World Heritage Centre (WHC/LAC) is able to enhance its action regarding conservation, management, technical assistance, seminars, workshops, training courses, database creation and others.

 The following projects were proposed as part of the overall strategy for the implementation of the Regional and sub-Regional Action Plans for World Heritage discussed with the State Parties during the regional and sub-regional meetings held in the course of 2014 and 2015 for the period 2014-2024.
 After a consensual agreement the said Plans were submitted and adopted at the 38th and 39th session of the World Heritage Committee.

-Moreover, a Program of Pilot Projects in South America (PPPAS) was established in the framework of the elaboration of the Action plan for World Heritage in South America (PAAS 2015-2020.
-The preliminary projects selected by the State Parties for this strategy aim to reflect their efforts to efficiently address the main difficulties identified in the PAAS 2015-2020 and to contribute to the concept and dissemination of successful experiences and best practices for the conservation and management of the properties in the sub-region.
+Moreover, a Program of Pilot Projects in South America (PPPAS) was established in the framework of the elaboration of the Action plan for World Heritage in South America (PAAS 2015-2020).
+The preliminary projects selected by the State Parties for this strategy aim to reflect their efforts to efficiently address the main difficulties identified in the PAAS and to contribute to the concept and dissemination of successful experiences and best practices for the conservation and management of the properties in the sub-region.

-In general as all the States Parties show full commitment on the implementation of their respective Action Plans.
-In this sense, the implementation of pilot projects for the region is a real opportunity to strengthen the participation and social inclusion of local communities in the decision-making processes for the management and conservation of the World Heritage Sites.
+In general all the States Parties show full commitment on the implementation of their respective Action Plans.
+In this sense, the implementation of pilot projects for the region is a real opportunity to strengthen the participation and social inclusion of local communities in the decision-making processes for the management and conservation of World Heritage properties.

 In order to attain a common objective, WHC/LAC favours the implementation of extra-budgetary projects which are consistent with the regional and sub-regional agendas set in the said Actions Plans, rather than an assortment of specific projects.